nspsck/st7735s_WeAct_Studio_TFT_port/README.md

 This driver is a modified version of [russhughes' st7789_mpy driver.](https://github.com/russhughes/st7789_mpy/tree/master/st7789) All credits goes to russhughes for his amazing drivers!

 I modified the original driver to specifically support the st7735s tft display sold by WeAct Studio.
 This display probably uses a pull-up resistor for the backlight.
-Sure, you can try to detect if the Pin is pulled-up and set the backlight accordingly, tho through my tests, this does not work reliably.
-So I wrote this driver seprately rather than issuing russhughes original repo.
 If your display has a pull-up resisotr for the backlight as well, and it happens to use st7735, ili9341, ili9342 and other common controllers, you can try your luck too.
+For that you have to set the `reversed_backlight` to `True`.
+If the displayed colors are inverted, try set `inversion` to `False` (or `True`, well, default should be `True`).

 This driver supports all the features used in the examples.